-Terry King, cello
+Terry King, Strings - Cello

 Grammy-nominated cellist Terry King is widely regarded as one of the country's finest cellists.
 King was a protégé of the legendary Gregor Piatigorsky and served as his assistant in Piatigorsky's master classes at the University of Southern California.
 King was privileged to join his celebrated teacher in a duo concert in one of the master's last concerts.